decretist/Gratian/papers/Rem_Non_Novam/main.md

 words.
 Functions words are words like prepositions and conjunctions.
 Content words are words like adjectives, nouns and verbs.
 Function words convey meaning by their use in grammatical structure.
-The conjunction "but" doesn’t mean anything by itself, but rather it places two words or grammatical constructs into an adversative relationship with each other.
+The conjunction "but" doesn't mean anything by itself, but rather it places two words or grammatical constructs into an adversative relationship with each other.